Senate confirms Biden 1st Cabinet pick as Democrats control

-In a first vote, the Senate confirmed Biden’s nominee for Director of National Intelligence, Avril Haines.
-Senators worked into the evening and overcame some Republican opposition to approve his first Cabinet member, in what’s traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president’s administration.
+In a first vote, the Senate confirmed Biden’s nominee for director of national intelligence, Avril Haines.
+Senators worked into the evening Wednesday and overcame some Republican opposition to approve his first Cabinet member, in what’s traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president’s administration.

 Haines, a former CIA deputy director, will become a core member of Biden’s security team, overseeing the agencies that make up the nation’s intelligence community.
 She was confirmed 84-10.